 If a baseless claim is advanced, indemnity costs may apply, but these seldom if ever arise in tax cases where the IR position will be addressed on cogent grounds.
 The TRA may award costs against a party for bad conduct in the proceedings.

 IR does not usually litigate without being confident of its case.
-In its 2019 reporting year, IR won 78% of litigated cases.
+In its 2020 reporting year, IR won 89.5% of litigated cases.
 Apart from a slight drop in 2019, this success rate has been fairly constant over recent years.
 It is therefore very uncommon for a taxpayer to be awarded indemnity costs.
 IR has successfully made indemnity cost claims against some taxpayers.

 Save for elements of the tax disputes process, there are no tax-related ADR mechanisms in New Zealand.
 It is possible to mitigate the chance of a dispute arising by seeking an advance ruling or a short-process ruling, but that process can be time-consuming and expensive (see 6.2 Avoiding Disputes by Means of Binding Advance Information and Ruling Requests).

 Although IR is very active in auditing taxpayers, not many cases are litigated.
 According to IR, at the time of its 2019 annual report, there were 16 appeals pending: six from the TRA and ten from the High Court.
-Two appellants have sought leave to appeal from the Court of Appeal, but that has been denied.
+Two appellants had sought leave to appeal from the Court of Appeal, but that has been denied.
 Anecdotally, the “pipeline” of civil tax cases is not long.
 The Crown Law tax team is not over-burdened and the TRA has so little work at the moment that its future is being debated.
 There is an important tax avoidance case to be heard in the Supreme Court in June, but other cases have not advanced, perhaps because of decisions made by both IR and taxpayers because of COVID-19.

 As to criminal cases, it is not possible to identify criminal prosecution numbers until they have been concluded and reported.
-In its 2019 reporting year, IR confirmed that it had commenced 92 prosecutions and completed 68 dealing with tax evasion or fraud.
+In its 2020 reporting year, IR confirmed that it had completed 58 serious prosecutions and a further 85 live tax prosecutions were before the courts.

-Sums at stake in those High Court matters range from NZD625,000 to more than NZD60 million, however smaller sums were at issue in administrative matters.
+Sums at stake in the higher court matters range from several hundreds of thousands of New Zealand dollars to many millions, however smaller sums were often at issue in administrative matters.
 High Court criminal appeals as to conviction and/or sentence are more numerous but are not easily collated.

 There is no publicly available information about criminal cases in the District Court.
 However, IR has stated that in the year to June 2020 it completed 58 prosecutions for serious tax-related offending, which would have been heard in the District Court.